Mbalsss/Time-Tracker-App/README.md

 4. Open http://localhost:3000 in your browser to view the app.

 **Assumptions & Trade-Offs**
--Data is stored in React state (not persistent)
+Data is stored in React state (not persistent)

--Focus was on core functionality and clean code over advanced features -Simple CSS used for styling without frameworks
+Focus was on core functionality and clean code over advanced features

+Simple CSS used for styling without frameworks

 **Future Improvements**